openmc-dev/openmc/docs/source/io_formats/settings.rst

 :type:
   The type of the distribution.
-Valid options are "uniform", "discrete", "tabular", "maxwell", and "watt".
-The "uniform" option produces variates sampled from a uniform distribution over a finite interval.
+Valid options are "uniform", "discrete", "tabular", "maxwell", "watt", and "mixture".
+The "uniform" option producess variates sampled from a uniform distribution over a finite interval.
 The "discrete" option produces random variates that can assume a finite number of values (i.e., a distribution characterized by a probability mass function).
   The "tabular" option produces random variates sampled from a tabulated distribution where the density function is either a histogram or linearly-interpolated between tabulated points.
 The "watt" option produces random variates is sampled from a Watt fission spectrum (only used for energies).
 The "maxwell" option produce variates sampled from a Maxwell fission spectrum (only used for energies).
+The "mixture" option produces samples from univariate sub-distributions with given probabilities.

   *Default*: None